mehulagg/gitlab/doc/development/usage_ping.md

 > - Introduced in GitLab Enterprise Edition 8.10.
 > - More statistics were added in GitLab Enterprise Edition 8.12.
-> - Moved to GitLab Core in 9.1.
+> - Moved to GitLab Free in 9.1.
 > - More statistics were added in GitLab Ultimate 11.2.

 This guide describes Usage Ping's purpose and how it's implemented.